 The family settled back into Colorado.
 Teri attended college at CSU in Fort Collins with a major in animal science.
 For the past 25 years she has been the owner of Terolyn Training, training horses, giving riding lessons and rescuing horses and other animals.

-While Teri as been rescuing horses and other animals for decades, she only recently (2016) applied for and received non-profit status for her Colorado horse rescue so she can accept donations to help defer some of the heavy costs associated with rescuing horses.
+While Teri as been rescuing horses and other animals for decades, in 2016 she applied for and received non-profit status for her Colorado horse rescue so she can accept donations to help defer some of the heavy costs associated with rescuing horses.